-Bilateral relations are mostly untroubled.
-Cooperation is mainly in the form of development cooperation and cultural projects and within the United Nations.
-Since 2012, an annual political dialogue has been held between Suriname and the European Union (EU).
+Bilateral relations are friendly: cooperation takes place mainly in the form of development-policy and cultural projects and within the United Nations framework.
+A regular political dialogue has been held between Suriname and the European Union (EU) since 2012.

-In recent years, bilateral trade has constantly grown but its potential has not yet been fully exploited.
-In 2013, RWE partial acquired gas and oil production rights in Suriname’s coastal waters.
-For a long time, the country’s resource wealth (oil, gold and bauxite) was not used to improve the living conditions of large sections of the population.
-Also, falling commodity prices lead to a signifincant decline in production.
-Despite positive economic development, annual per capita income is less than USD 10,000.
-In the hinterland the poverty rate ist estimated at 30%.
+Although bilateral trade has continuously grown over the past few years, its potential has not yet been fully realised.
+In 2013, RWE acquired partial oil and gas exploration rights in Suriname’s coastal waters.
+For a long time, owing to continuing political instabilities, the country’s wealth of natural resources (oil, gold, bauxite) was not used to improve the living conditions of large sections of the population, but recent discoveries of oil off the coast of Suriname are now strengthening the hope of a swift economic upturn as seen in neighbouring Guyana.
+This coincides with a fresh political start since the assumption of office in May 2020 of the Santokhi Government, which is committed above all to reviving the economy, overcoming the consequences of the COVID‑19 pandemic and fighting corruption.
+Despite positive economic development, annual per capita income is only around 6500 US dollars.
+In the hinterland, the poverty rate is estimated at 30%.

-In development cooperation, Suriname has indirect ties to Germany through German agreements with CARICOM, cooperation focusing on sustainable economic development, the promotion of renewable energy and adaptation to climate change.
-In addition, Germany provides assistance in the region through microprojects.
+In development cooperation, Suriname has indirect links with Germany through agreements between Germany and the Caribbean Community (CARICOM), with cooperation focusing on sustainable economic development, the promotion of renewable energy and climate change adaptation.
+In addition, Germany provides assistance in the region through micro-Projects.